Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 As the characters continue on their journey, they notice the environment changing around them after only another hour of travel.
 After they've travelled about a mile from Uncle Polder's home, read or paraphrase the following description:

-<em> The open fields have all but vanished behind sparse woods at the far edge of Ulgoth's Beard.
-The air smells stagnant and carries the taste of metal.
-Through the trees, multiple small farmhouses hunch amid a patch of green fields.
+<em> Moving south through the region you find the small settlement known as Ulgoth’s Beard.
+Despite being on the edge of the sea, the air here smells stagnant and carries the taste of metal.
+A small group of farmhouses hunch upon the edge of a patch of green fields.

-Suddenly the ground begins to shake, causing the road ahead to ripple, but just as quickly as it started, the shaking fades away.</em>
+Suddenly the ground begins to shake, causing the road ahead to ripple, suddenly below you a 10-foot-square, 10-foot-deep sinkhole to opens. </em>

-A character who succeeds on a DC 14 Intelligence (Nature) check realizes the tremor likely wasn't an earthquake but something local, such as a collapsing cave or something moving underground. **Lady Dre** has never heard of earthquakes in Ulgoth's Beard, but she knows that **bulettes** occasionally trouble local farmers.

-## Sinister Sinkhole

-After another 10 minutes of travel, another tremor shakes the ground.
-This time, the tremor causes a 10-foot-square, 10-foot-deep sinkhole to open beneath **Lady Dre**'s wagon (or a random character if **Lady Dre** isn't with the party).
 Each creature in the area must succeed on a DC 15 Dexterity saving throw or fall 10 feet, taking 3 (1d6) bludgeoning damage.
 Characters who said they would be mindful of sinkholes or unstable ground after the previous tremor have advantage on this saving throw.

 Any creature at the bottom of the hole finds they're not alone.
 Four **crawling claws** scrabble free from the dirt at the bottom of the pit and attack any creatures within.

-After the Undead are dispatched, any character who examines the disembodied hands and succeeds on a DC 16 Wisdom (Perception) check can tell that the creatures were digging through the loose earth, though it's not clear to what end.
+A character who succeeds on a DC 14 Intelligence (Nature) check realizes the tremor likely wasn't an earthquake but something local, such as a collapsing cave or something moving underground.
+Any character who examines the disembodied hands and succeeds on a DC 16 Wisdom (Perception) check can tell that the creatures were digging through the loose earth, though it's not clear to what end.

-If **Lady Dre** is accompanying the characters, her wagon is now trapped within the sinkhole. **Lady Dre** decides to stay and figure out a way to get the wagon unstuck, she has rope in the back that might prove helpful.
-She insists the characters go on ahead.

 ## X Marks the Spot

 The farming community **Kianna** is a part of isn't just one farm, but a cooperative of adjacent farms.
-As the characters reach the location Uncle Polder directed them to, they find seven farmhouses, each about an eighth of a mile apart.
+As the characters reach the location Uncle Polder directed them to, they find six farmhouses, each in various states of disrepair.

 As the characters approach the nearest farm, they find the surrounding fields overgrown and the plants rotting.
 Crows flit between perches on the fences, but there are no signs of people.